 Business Incubation Management (BIM) Certificate Program

-The next opportunity to take courses from the BIM Certificate Program will begin on May 2, 2017.
-See below for specific dates when each course will be offered.
+Specific dates for each BIM Certificate Program course are listed below.
 Each course includes an online exam, which must be completed to receive credit for the course.
 Click here for more information about the BIM Certificate Program, including a description of the online format and explanation of the exam.

 Course 1: Establishing Successful Entrepreneurship Programs